valancej/documentation/_basic/continuous-integration/browser-testing.md

 ## CasperJS

-[CasperJS](http://casperjs.org) 1.1.0-beta3 is installed by default and available in the PATH.

-To install the latest CasperJS version add the following command to your build steps:
+To install the latest [CasperJS](http://casperjs.org) version add the following command to your build steps:

 ```
 npm install casperjs